 Experts at Omega explain more, 'If your kitchen is large or wide and you need the cupboard space, it should be fairly straightforward to fit top and bottom cabinets around the whole ‘U’, with just one break at the bottom.'

-'However this can make your kitchen feel a little boxed in, so it’s worth maximising corner cupboards and thinking outside the box a little more to arrange your units.'
+'However this can make your kitchen feel a little boxed in, so it’s worth maximizing corner cupboards and thinking outside the box a little more to arrange your units.'

 To counter this, consider opting for a combination of kitchen cabinets and open shelving units, which will make your space feel larger and more open.
 Style with your prettiest kitchenware.

-5. Maximise the storage potential of a U-shaped kitchen
+5. Maximize the storage potential of a U-shaped kitchen

-One of the major benefits of a U-shaped kitchen is its storage potential and it's worth considering how you intend on maximising storage during the planning and designing stages.
+One of the major benefits of a U-shaped kitchen is its storage potential and it's worth considering how you intend on maximizing storage during the planning and designing stages.

 Specially designed corner storage systems are worth the investment in a U-shaped kitchen, while your ratio of deep drawers to cupboards to shelving units should be carefully calculated to suit your storage needs.